panva/jose/SECURITY.md

 This library aims to provide the following security guarantees:

-- **Specification compliance**: Correct implementation of the JOSE family of specifications (RFC 7515, RFC 7516, RFC 7517, RFC 7518, RFC 7519, and related RFCs), validated against test vectors from the respective specifications.
+- **Specification compliance**: Correct implementation of the JOSE and SD-JWT family of specifications (RFC 7515, RFC 7516, RFC 7517, RFC 7518, RFC 7519, RFC 9901, and related RFCs), validated against test vectors from the respective specifications.
 - **JWT Claims Set validation**: Validation of JWT claims (`exp`, `nbf`, `iat`, `aud`, `iss`, `sub`, `typ`, etc.) according to the options supplied by the application.
 Claims or policies not required through the API remain the application's responsibility.
 - **Input validation**: Validation of inputs to prevent misuse of the API.
+- **Retained state isolation**: Mutable values exposed by an `SDJWTCredential` do not alias its private state retained for later presentation operations.

 ### Out of Scope